CharlieMallon/milestoneThree/README.md

         need to find multiple symbols for things, look at font awesome - this is mainly for the tally bit.

+    -   #### sound

+        when a task is completed it needs to go bing - or some such sound that is a good positive yes I have done this!

 *   ### Wireframes

     -   Mobile Wireframes - [View]()